Ecohnoch/flask_autoapi/README.md

 1. service_dir: the folder where the service is located.
 2. service_python_filename: the python file name where the service is located. (filename.py, don't add .py)
 3. service_python_interface: the service interface name.
-4. service_input_params: it is a dict, the keys must be same as the names of input interface params, the values are describes.
+4. service_input_params: it is a dict, the keys must be same as the names of interface input params, the values are describes.
+5. service_output_params: it is a dict, the number of keys must be same as the interface return params, the values are describes.
+Noted that the keys don't need to be same as the name of return params.
-5. deploy_mode: now only provide 'restful'.
+6. deploy_mode: now only provide 'restful'.
-6. deploy_port: api port, check the port is not occupied.
+7. deploy_port: api port, check the port is not occupied.
-7. service_route: api route.
+8. service_route: api route.

 ### Example